Author Bio: Dr. Sanusi Umar MD is the author of this article.

-Dr. Umar’s track record with bad hair transplant repair and the Dr UGraft has no equal.
+Dr. Umar’s track record with bad hair transplant repair and Dr. UGraft has no equal.
 Dr. Umar also champions his patients and ensures that each patient feels happy and comfortable with his work.
-In fact, Dr. Umar has a worldwide reputation for creating smooth and natural hairlines, increasing density and improving the look and feel of a patient’s hair.
+In fact, Dr. Umar has a worldwide reputation for creating smooth and natural hairlines, increasing density, and improving the look and feel of a patient’s hair.
 No wonder, then that patients seek out help from Dr. Umar’s Los Angeles practice from all over the world!

 Below are further examples of fixing bad results performed by Dr. Umar with the DrUGraft.